 Problem-focused and solution-focused approaches appear equivalently effective at increasing teamwork in functional groups, however, for dysfunctional groups, problem-focus was less effective and solution-focus was enormously successful.

-Linear Stepwise Regression Analysis predicted Overall Trust from the 5 subscales (AECBD) with 48.2% explained variance.
+Linear Stepwise Regression Analysis predicted Overall Trust from 5 of the 6 subscales (AECBD) with 48.2% explained variance.

 Physicality influenced the development of trust with greater gains in D and E for physical activities than non-physical ones.